 Once the full analysis was complete, Atlantic BT’s user research team was able to draw conclusions that helped drive a website redesign and content strategy.

-Eight major topics were identified as reasons for wanting to attend the University of Wisconsin-Madison School of Pharmacy.
+Eight major topics were identified as reasons for wanting to attend this pharmacy school.
 Further research, such as cross-validating these insights with other sources such as search terms, Reddit and other methods, enabled us to refine our insights around these topics.
 Understanding the motivation behind prospective students in selecting a school and program is critical to boosting the conversion rate of these low-volume, high-value transactions of both applying to a school and finally selecting that school from those that approved their application.

 Just a few examples of the insights gained include:

 - Deep Motivations: While things such as national rankings are of obvious importance, we learned more about how motivations and decisions were shaped by a key influencer in the applicant’s life; the stories related in the responses were extremely helpful in identifying content topics which would resonate with and reinforce those motivations.
 These factors often influence decisions around programs and schools to which they will apply.